brandonyongys/brandonyongys.github.io/_posts/2023-01-15-new-launch.md

 Anyway, the point of this post is simply to write down what I did in order to deploy it successfully.
 This will help me to recap what happened previously if ever I need to repeat the whole process again because of some errors.

 To begin creating my own github page using al-folio tempalte, I first created a new repository by using this template on github.
-Thereafter, I gave it a temporary name e.g.`test` or simply name it as `_username_.github.io` as the repository name.
+Thereafter, I gave it a temporary name e.g.`test` or simply name it as `username.github.io` as the repository name.
 Once that was done, I cloned the repo down to my local machine and went to the `_config.yml` file.
-In that file, I changed the `url` to `_username_.github.io` and left `baseurl` empty as per the instructions.
+In that file, I changed the `url` to `username.github.io` and left `baseurl` empty as per the instructions.

 I then went back to repo on github then navigated to `Settings` > `Action` > `General`.
 I had to make sure that "_Allow all actions and reusable workflows_" was selected under the "_Actions permissions_".
-In my previous attempts, I selected the "_Allow `_username_`, and select non-`_username_`, actions and reusable workflow_" (last option).
+In my previous attempts, I selected the "_Allow `username`, and select non-`username`, actions and reusable workflow_" (last option).
 This could be the reason why my page didn't get deployed succesfully in my earlier attempts.

 After that, I went to `Settings` > `Pages` and checked that the source is "_Deploy from a branch_" and the branch is "_gh-pages_".
 All these changes need to be saved.
 Once the setting was done, I then pushed my changes to trigger the automatic workflow.
 The entire workflow typically took a few minutes to complete.

 To check the status of the deployment, I went to the `Actions` tab and checked that the "_pages build and deployment_" action was completed and had a green tick on the left side.
-Or I could simply type in `_username_.github.io` into the internet browser and check for the changes I made.
+Or I could simply type in `username.github.io` into the internet browser and check for the changes I made.

 Each push command would have 3 runs - "_Docker Image CI_", "_deploy_" and "_pages-build-deployment_".
 Once all three runs are successful then the github page would be successfully updated.